Jacobus Philippus Snyman: War council at Balmoral, 2 July 1900

-At a War Council held at Balmoral on the 2nd of July 1900, attended by 42 military officers and presided over by Louis Botha, letters from Vice-President Schalk Willem Burger, and Generals Snyman, Oosthuizen and Douthwaite were read to the Council followed by a proposal from Captain Daniel J. Theron, in which it was requested that - since the civilian government had left Pretoria - a military administration should take over and the war should be continued with vigor.
+At a War Council held at Balmoral on 2 July 1900, attended by 42 military officers and presided over by Louis Botha, letters from Vice-President Schalk Willem Burger, and Generals Snyman, Oosthuizen and Douthwaite were read to the Council followed by a proposal from Captain Daniel J. Theron, in which it was requested that - since the civilian government had left Pretoria - a military administration should take over and the war should be continued with vigor.
 This proposal was rejected out of hand by a large majority of votes.
 Generals Snyman, S.P.
 Du Toit, P.J.
 Liebenberg and C.M.
 Douthwaite received letters of appreciation for their services and were honourably discharged.
 In addition, Generals C.E.
 Fourie, H.J.
 Schoeman, F.A.
 Grobler and D.J.E.
 Erasmus were also relieved of their commands.

 Continued fight in West Transvaal

 General Snyman continued to fight in West Transvaal under General De la Rey.
 For the next two years and the remainder of the war, General Snyman and General F.A.
 Grobler from the Waterberg district, moved into action against Colonel Robert Baden-Powell, Major General Horace Smith-Dorrien, Lieutenant-General Frederick Carrington and later against Field Marshal Lord Methuen.

+On 5 June 1901, General Snyman crossed the Orange River into the Cape Province with a cavalry contingent of a hundred men, joining forces with Commandant Hendrik Willem Lategan from Colesberg who was stationed with his commando south-west of Venterstad in the Albert district.
+The raids carried out by Snyman and Lategan and other commanders were of particular importance to the Boers.
+By keeping up the pressure on the British forces in the Cape Province, several British columns were pinned down there, columns that would otherwise have been free to reinforce other sectors against the Boers.
+These raids diverted attention from General Christiaan De Wet permitting him to consolidate and reorganize his force after his failed invasion.

 Towards the end of the war in May 1902, General P.J.
 Liebenberg continued to recruit burghers on his way south from the Magaliesberg, splitting his forces into three between Snyman, C.M.
 Douthwaite, and S.P.
 Du Toit, who tirelessly attacked the British forces from their operational bases located at Gatsrand.

-Following the signing of the Treaty of Vereniging on the 29th of May, General De la Rey appointed General Snyman's son Evert as an officer of the Transvaal and Free State Rebel force that would go into rebellion to recover their lost independence and also asked Snyman's son to brief those men on whom he could rely on in an emergency.
+Following the signing of the Treaty of Vereniging on 29 May, General De la Rey appointed General Snyman's son Evert as an officer of the Transvaal and Free State Rebel force that would go into rebellion to recover their lost independence and also asked Snyman's son to brief those men on whom he could rely on in an emergency.